deeplypuzzled/deeplypuzzled.github.io/about/index.md

 * The pages themselves, starting with `index.html` in the `master` branch, though most pages are .md/Markdown files, which Jekyll translates into .html/HTML
 * I set up a custom domain at a very early stage.

 In GitHub setup, there's a **gotcha**.
 As you will know if you have followed [Jonathan McGlone's (excellent) guide](creating), you can set up a custom domain name for your GitHub Pages site.
-I use [www,gibbs.at] instead of (as well as) [deeplypuzzled.github.io].
+I use [www.gibbs.at](https://www.gibbs.at) instead of (as well as) [deeplypuzzled.github.io](https://deeplypuzzled.github.io).
 You need some basic DNS for this, in your domain name setup.
 Start on the website of the domain registrar from which you bought (rented) the domain name.
-As I discovered by trial and error, [gibbs.at] doesn't work.
+As I discovered by trial and error, [gibbs.at](https://gibbs.at) doesn't work.
 The `www` in front is not optional.

 ## TO-DO
 * I haven't yet worked out whether there is any opportunity for (or point in) using Javascript...